rebeccaskeens/rebecca123/README.md

 </div>
 <hr/>

-- 🔭 I’m currently looking for a new position
+- 🔭 I’m actively looking for new work
 - 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with learning C#